jsilvestre/IC06-game/README.md

 Todo
 ====
-* Tons of stuff I haven't time to list :D Like the rules :p
+* Tons of stuff I haven't time to list :D

+* Reworking card gift with drag'n'drop
+* Adding forced colonization concept
+* Adding the bonus/malus cards in the card pool
+* Adding roles concept and their features
-* Prevent players from doing action they can't do (due to a lack of resources or wrong timing)
+* Preventing players from doing action they can't do (due to a lack of resources or wrong timing)
+* Adding graphic elements
+* Adding the main menu

 Reminder
 ========